-If you are looking for a laid-back road trip filled with beautiful sandy beaches, rich history and delicious food, look no further.
-The trip from Dallas to Destin will take you from the heart of historic Texas to Florida's Emerald Coast through iconic cities and charming small towns.
+Ready for a laid-back drive filled with beautiful sandy beaches, rich history and delicious food?
+If your answer is "yes!", then the road trip from Dallas to Destin will take you from the heart of historic Texas to Florida's Emerald Coast through iconic cities and charming small towns.

 Your adventurous side will not be disappointed since this road trip also offers tons of outdoor activities, including fishing, boating, golfing, and zip lining.
 Keep reading to explore all the things to see and do along our favorite routes as well as where to stop and the best time to travel.